Commitments

 Our Commitment to People with disability

-Uniting WA has responded to a Notice to Produce and a Notice to Give Information, to share information with the Disability Royal Commission including processes, policies, plans and reports.
+Uniting WA also responded to a Notice to Produce and a Notice to Give Information, to share information with the Disability Royal Commission including processes, policies, plans and reports.